swift-server/guides/docs/gcp.md

 # copy the source to the docker image
 COPY . /workspace

-RUN swift build -c release
+RUN swift build -c release -static-stdlib

 #------- package -------
 FROM centos:8